 Eligible activities in this category may include:

-- Associated costs for technical planning, wire-framing, and testing and evaluation with target audience(s) to determine needs and priorities.
+- Associated costs for technical planning, wire-framing, and early testing and evaluation with target audience(s) to determine needs and priorities.

 The Commission requires that grant recipients acknowledge NHPRC grant assistance in all publications, publicity, and other products that result from its support.